Choosing an SEO approach

 If you enjoy learning SEO, doing it yourself gives you complete control and deep understanding of your site.
 Free tools like Google Search Console and Screaming Frog cover a lot of ground.
 The trade-off is time — expect to spend 10–20 hours per month once you know what you’re doing.

-Best when: You have more time than budget, want to learn SEO as a skill, or have a very small site (under 10 pages) where the scope is manageable.
+You have more time than budget, want to learn SEO as a skill, or have a very small site (under 10 pages) where the scope is manageable.

 Use an automated platform